DeepSideEffect/KainForgeCalculator/README_EN.md

 - Fully *responsive* and animated display.
 - Adjustable sound effects.
 - Preservation of user preferences for the next use.
+- Ability to directly display the description of an item and its original link.
+- Ability to set the player's level for the description retrieval with a new *querystring* parameter named `playerLvl`\
+*(with a numeric value between `1` and `1000` and a default value of `100`)*.

 ## Installation
 To install and run this project locally, follow the steps below: